prasanthdevu/kendo-ui-core/docs/framework/mvvm/bindings/disabled.md

 If the View-Model value is `false`, the target DOM element or widget is enabled.

-The `disabled` binding supports only input HTML elements&mdash;`input`, `select`, and `textarea`.
+The `disabled` binding supports only input HTML elements&mdash;`input`, `select`, `button` and `textarea`.
 When an `input` element is disabled, the end user cannot change its value, that is, type in text or choose a different option.

 Non-Boolean values, such as `0`, `null`, `undefined` and `""`, are treated as `false` by the `disabled` binding.
 All other values are treated as `true`.